danekf/Mangareader-Downloader-v2/README.md

 ## Requirements
-To use this, ensure you have chromedriver_autoinstaller, selenium and PyMuPDF installed using pip
+To use this, ensure you have chromedriver_autoinstaller, selenium and PyMuPDF installed using pip.

-## How to run
+# Using Mangareader Downloader

 Run ```main.py``` with the following arguments